Important Family Communication

 Large group activities are no longer provided.
 Activities staff are present in each village through-out the day and provide one to one or small group activities while maintaining six feet between residents.
 Some larger village activities, such as bingo, are accomplished by keeping residents by their rooms in the hallways and using a loudspeaker.
 Activities staff accompany residents outside when weather permits.

 Residents are encouraged to spend free time in their rooms.
 They are able to be out of their rooms but proper distance is maintained between them and their peers.
-Residents who are able to follow procedure (sanitizing, maintain social distance) are able to go outside without supervision.
+Residents who are able to follow procedure (sanitizing, maintain social distance) are able to go outside without supervision, however only one resident is allowed outside at a time and residents must arrange this with their CNA staff.
 Residents leaving their village areas are encouraged to wear a mask.

 Upon reporting to work, staff temperature is taken and they are asked to identify any symptoms they have.
 Staff ability to work and return to work are based upon CDC and IDPH guidelines.
 Staff wear either procedural mask with goggles or cloth mask with face shield when in contact with residents and full personal protective equipment when caring for residents in isolation.
 Staff are consistently assigned to the same village when possible.
 Staff are tested for the COVID 19 virus under recommendations from the CDC and when directed by the IDPH.

-- Residents will enter Isolation 1 when they are newly admitted to Sunnycrest or when they have left the facility and returned from a hospitalization.
+- Residents will enter Isolation 1 when they are newly admitted to Sunnycrest or when they have left the facility and returned after being gone for greater than 23 hours.
 They will remain in isolation for 14 days.
 Should the resident leave the facility or be re-hospitalized prior to the conclusion of the 14-day period, a new isolation period of 14 days will begin upon return.
 Basic personal belongings can be brought to the isolation area to maintain comfort and quality of life.

 - Residents enter Isolation 2 when they present with respiratory or concerning symptoms and are considered under investigation for the COVID 19 virus.
 It is likely that they will be tested for the COVID 19 virus.
 The length of stay in isolation 2 is dependent upon symptoms and results of testing.
 Basic personal belongings can be brought to the isolation area to maintain comfort and quality of life.